ExpeditionRPG/expedition/rules/English.md

 When you level up, all adventurers may learn a new ability:

-* Draw 3 abiltiies from one of the decks listed on your adventurer card. *If you are playing with The Horror*: All adventurers may also draw from the influence deck.
+* Draw 3 abilties from one of the decks listed on your adventurer card. *If you are playing with The Horror*: All adventurers may also draw from the influence deck.
 * Add 1 to your ability deck, and place the remaining 2 at the bottom of the deck you drew from.
 * You *may* choose to discard an ability.